jyt0532/blog/_posts/2017-02-22-password-security-en.md

 author: jyt0532
 ---

-This article is about how big website store user's password.
+This article is about how good website store user's password.
 If you are not major in Computer Science, you can scroll down to conclustion section, I will show you how secure you password is.

 Let's begin.